[?] Subscribe To This Site

 FBE: Interesting and helpful commentary.
 Care to sum up the interview?

-MIKE: Successful ERP implementations reflects a management team that works well together in reaching objectives that will enable the company to grow and prosper.
+MIKE: Successful ERP implementations reflect a management team that works well together in reaching objectives that will enable the company to grow and prosper.
 The management team makes the ERP system successful, not the other way around!

 FBE: Great conclusion!
 Thanks, Mike!